'Stopping Haaland the same as stopping Benteke' - Chelsea goalkeeper Mendy not daunted by new Man City signing | Goal.com

 "I study.
 I study a lot.
 It’s not about one striker or one team - we just have to focus on every striker, every team we play to win.
 It’s not because it’s Haaland," he stated.

 “I look at Haaland like I look at, say, Benteke at Palace - it’s not that different between Crystal Palace and City.
 You have to be focused because he is a striker and he can score.
 We have our methods and I don’t need to say what they are.
 But I study a lot.
-A lot," he added.
+A lot."

 What did Edouard Mendy say about Sadio Mane's transfer to Bayern Munich?